3mdeb/news-and-ideas/post.md

 ## QubesOS ssh reverse tunnel and port forwarding

-I had to resolve that problem just because of my lack of deep understanding `iptables` and ability to reconfigure QubesOS sys-net routing to handle that case.
+I had to resolve that problem just because of my lack of deep understanding of `iptables` and ability to reconfigure QubesOS sys-net routing to handle that case.
 On the other hand below exercise was very engaging and for sure this solution can be used in some situations in future.

 Problem is that my apu2 192.168.42.101 cannot access outside world.
-This is because its only connection is to my laptop Ethernet port which is managed by sys-net VM and on higher layer by sys-firewall VM.
-I assume last one can be omitted when putting together correct firewall configuration.
+This is because its only connection is to my laptop Ethernet port which is managed by sys-net VM and bunch of `iptables` rules.
+Flushing whole `iptables` configuration was not a solution, so I figured out how to create reverse ssh tunnel and use it to proxy whole traffic from apu2.

 The solution came with this [stackoverflow answer](https://serverfault.com/a/361806/68013).
 What we doing here is setting up SOCKS proxy and reverse SSH tunnel for apu2 traffic.
 On sys-net I did: